Check our 2023 Main Tuolumne calendar from the book now button.

 CAMPING GEAR (rentals available)

-Sleeping bag • Air or foam mattress • Tarp • Tent or tube tent (optional) • Personal Gear • Comfortable clothing • Nylon shell jacket • Underwear • Extra tennis shoes or sandals • Socks • Sweater and/or jacket • Towel • Toiletries, Kleenex, etc. • Flashlight (one for each person) • Flashlight batteries (packed separately) • Extra plastic bags Day Bag (Ziploc plastic) • Camera & film • Sun block • Lip ointment • Plastic water bottle or canteen
+Sleeping bag • Air or foam mattress • Tarp • Tent (optional) • Personal Gear • Comfortable clothing/layers • Underwear • Extra tennis shoes or sandals • Socks • Sweater and/or jacket • Towel • Toiletries, Kleenex, etc. • Flashlight (one for each person) Batteries (packed separately) • Extra plastic bags Day Bag (Ziploc plastic) • Camera • Sun block • Lip ointment • Plastic water bottle or canteen

 Beer, wine, soft drinks or favorite evening libations (no glass except wine; we’ll pack these for you) • Fishing license and gear (hard shell case) • Snorkel & face mask • Reading material • Journal & pen • Cards or games • In April and May bring a rain jacket and pants.